Team-Honglou/testgit/docs/sources/installation/configuration.md

 ### url

-Use either URL or the other fields below to configure the database
+Use either URL or or the other fields below to configure the database
 Example: `mysql://user:secret@host:port/database`

 ### type